sergioagomes/Clojure-Studies/logs/Docs/Clojure-Alura.md

 ### Function as Parameters

-In Clojure like other functional languages we can pass functions as parameters to other functions, these allow us create a code more flexible and reusable, let's see a example.
+In Clojure like other functional languages we can pass functions as parameters to other functions, these allow us to create a code more flexible and reusable, let's see an example.
 ```clojure
 (defn apply-function [function list]
   (map function list))
 ```
-So here we have a function **apply-funtion** that receives two arguments, the "function" and "list", where the function is the function we want apply in wich element of the list, so let use then.
+So here we have a function **apply-funtion** that receives two arguments, the "function" and "list", where the function is the function we want apply to which element of the list, so let use.
 ```clojure
 (defn double[n]
   (* n 2))